victoriacheng15/school-management-api/docs/architecture.md

 - Client: Any tool or user agent—like Postman, curl, or a web browser—used to send HTTP requests to the API.
 - Flask API Routes: Defines HTTP endpoints (e.g., /students, /courses) that handle requests, parse inputs, and send responses.
 - Service Layer: Contains business logic such as data validation, processing rules, and orchestration between routes and the database layer.
-- Database Layer: Responsible for executing raw SQL queries or ORM operations to interact with the SQLite database.
+- Database Layer: Responsible for executing raw SQL queries or ORM operations to interact with the PostgreSQL database (local via Docker Compose, production via Azure Database for PostgreSQL).
-- SQLite: The persistent database that stores all application data according to your defined schema.
+- PostgreSQL: The persistent database that stores all application data according to your defined schema.
+Local development uses Docker Compose, while production uses Azure Database for PostgreSQL.

 ## Request Flow